kermitt2/grobid/doc/training/Bibliographical-references.md

 * `<idno>` for the document-specific identifier, in particular DOI and arXiv identifiers, optionally the type of identifier can be given by the attribute `@type`, for instance, `<idno type="doi">...</idno>`

-* `<note type="report">` in the case of technical report, encode the indication of the kind of report
+* `<note type="report">` in the case of technical report at large, encode the indication of the kind of report, this includes "technical report" from an institution, but also the kind of thesis ("Ph.D. thesis", "M.Sc. thesis", etc.)

-* `<note>` for any indications related to the reference and not covered by one of the previous tags
+* `<note>` for any indications related to the reference and not covered by one of the previous tags (for instance "personal communication")

 Additional text/characters that do not belong to one of these elements (punctuations, syntactic sugar, etc.) has to be be left untagged under the `<bibl>` elements.
 This is the case for instance for the tag `<date>`, the caracters such as parenthesis have to be put outside this element (see the example bellow).